-Although a private letter ruling from the IRS is generally binding on the IRS, the IRS Ruling, if received from the IRS, will rely on certain facts, assumptions, representations and undertakings from Exelon and us regarding the past and future conduct of Exelon's and our business, among other matters.
-Moreover, the IRS Ruling will not be a comprehensive ruling regarding all aspects of the U.S. federal income tax consequences of the separation and distribution.
-The opinion of counsel, if received from Exelon's counsel, will also rely on certain facts, assumptions and covenants, as described therein, as well as on the validity of the IRS Ruling.
+Exelon has received the IRS Ruling.
+Although a private letter ruling from the IRS is generally binding on the IRS, the IRS Ruling will rely on certain facts, assumptions, representations and undertakings from Exelon and us regarding the past and future conduct of Exelon's and our business, among other matters.
+Moreover, the IRS Ruling is not a comprehensive ruling regarding all aspects of the U.S. federal income tax consequences of the separation and distribution.
+The opinion of counsel, if received from Exelon's counsel, will also rely on certain facts, assumptions and covenants, as described therein, as well as on the continued validity of the IRS Ruling.
 In addition, Exelon's counsel's ability to provide an opinion will depend on the absence of changes in existing facts or law between the date of this information statement and the closing date of the separation.
 The opinion of counsel will not be binding on the IRS or the courts, and the IRS or the courts may not agree with such opinion.

-Even if Exelon receives the IRS Ruling and opinion of counsel, the IRS could determine on audit that the distribution or any of certain related transactions is taxable if it determines that any of the facts, assumptions, representations or undertakings upon which such ruling and opinion rely are not correct or have been violated or if it disagrees with the conclusions in the opinion that are not covered by the IRS Ruling, or for other reasons, including as a result of certain significant changes in the stock ownership of Exelon or us after the distribution.
-If the distribution or certain related transactions is ultimately determined to be taxable, the distribution could be treated as a taxable dividend to you for U.S. federal income tax liabilities or tax indemnification obligations, whether under applicable law or the tax matters agreement that we will enter into with Exelon, if it is ultimately determined that certain related transactions were undertaken in anticipation of the distribution.
+Notwithstanding the IRS Ruling and opinion of counsel, the IRS could determine on audit that the distribution or any of certain related transactions is taxable if it determines that any of the facts, assumptions, representations or undertakings upon which such ruling and opinion rely are not correct or have been violated or if it disagrees with the conclusions in the opinion that are not covered by the IRS Ruling, or for other reasons, including as a result of certain significant changes in the stock ownership of Exelon or us after the distribution.
+If the distribution or certain related transactions is ultimately determined to be taxable, the distribution could be treated as a taxable dividend to you for U.S. federal income tax purposes, and you could incur significant U.S. federal income tax liability.
+In addition, Exelon and/or we could incur significant U.S. federal income tax liabilities or tax indemnification obligations, whether under applicable law or the tax matters agreement that we will enter into with Exelon, if it is ultimately determined that certain related transactions were undertaken in anticipation of the distribution.